hectornieto/pyMETRIC/README.md

 The project consists of:

 1. lower-level modules with the basic functions needed in any resistance energy balance model
+2. higher-level script for easily running METRIC with satellite/airborne imagery.

 ## Installation